-We encourage parents and their children to participate in the following activities during 2017/18:
+We encourage parents and their children to participate in the following activities during 2018/19 (schedule not yet confirmed):

 - Jewish Volunteer Corps – Participate in this year-long service learning class, and have the opportunity to be actively involved in volunteering with a group of seniors.
 Approximately one-third of the class sessions will take place (during class hours – transportation provided) at the Daughters of Miriam facility.
-Build relationships with a group of seniors, learn their Jewish histories, and document them in engaging videos.
+Build relationships with a group of seniors, learn their Jewish histories.
 This class is for those who want to make a difference for the young at heart and build a bridge to the generations that came before us.

-- BCHSJS Winter Trip to New Orleans (February 18-21) – This February, BCHSJS and NCSY will collaborate with Habitat for Humanity and Green Lights to help out a community that is still continuing to recover.
+- BCHSJS Winter Trip to New Orleans (February 17-20) – This February, BCHSJS and NCSY will collaborate with Habitat for Humanity and Project Green Light to help out a community that is still continuing to recover.
 Volunteer your time over Presidents Week and be inspired!

 Drives and Collections:

 - Tackle Kids Cancer Teen Supplies Drive – (September 16 – October 7) – Students are asked to bring in supplies for teens battling cancer to help them pass the time during treatments.